brianinnes/homeLab/docs/okd_tech_docs/modifying_okd.md

 oc scale --replicas=0 deployment/cluster-version-operator -n openshift-cluster-version
 ```

-Some images, such as the **Cluster Cloud Contraoller Manager Operator** and the **Machine API Operator** need additional steps to be able to make changes, but these typically have a **docs** folder containing additional information about how to make changes to these images.
+Some images, such as the **Cluster Cloud Controller Manager Operator** and the **Machine API Operator** need additional steps to be able to make changes, but these typically have a **docs** folder containing additional information about how to make changes to these images.

 ### Create custom release